 Winter is a proving ground for nature photographers.
 Cold temperatures take a toll on the body, snow and ice are poised to wreak havoc with photography gear, and short days reduce your time to find compelling scenes in the field.
 It's not like crab fishing on the Bering Sea, but it's not like the pastoral, warm days of summer, either.
 If you can tear yourself away from binge-watching seasons of Deadliest Catch in the comfort of a heated living room, however, winter serves up some of the best photo opportunities of the year.

 We reached out to a number of pros to get their input on the best places for shooting at this time of year.
-You could fill a book with the possibilities.
-We only have a limited number of pages, so let this guide be a starting point in your quest for the best winter photographs.
+You could fill a book with the possibilities, so let this guide be a starting point in your quest for the best winter photographs.

 Photographer: Don Smith